-Comparing this to (\ref{E:signature}), it is discernable that $\lambda_{\max}$, $N$ and $\bs{x}$ loosely corresponds to, respectively, $\lambda_{ij}(\bs\psi)$, $\bs\psi$ and $\bs{q}$ in (\ref{E:signature}).
+Comparing this expression to (\ref{E:signature}), it is apparent that $\lambda_{\max}$, $N$, and $\bs{x}$ loosely correspond to, respectively, $\lambda_{ij}(\bs\psi)$, $\bs\psi$, and $\bs{q}$ in (\ref{E:signature}).
 There is even a correspondence between operators $\div$ and $-$.
-In the so-called min-plus algebra to be introduced later, we use $+$ to replace $\times$ in the standard algebra, so it is only natural to replace $\div$ by $-$.
+In the so-called min-plus algebra to be introduced in Section~\ref{S:MPS}, $+$ replaces $\times$ in the standard algebra, so it is only natural to replace $\div$ by $-$.